Lambda Basics: The Elegant Expression of Anonymous Functions

 The full syntax of a lambda expression looks a bit intimidating, but each part is quite intuitive when broken down:

-[capture](parameters) -> return_type { body }capture is the capture list, which determines how the lambda accesses variables in the enclosing scope; parameters is identical to a regular function's parameter list; -> return_type is the trailing return type, which could only be omitted for the compiler to deduce under specific conditions in C++11 (detailed in the next section); and body is the function body.
+[capture_list](parameters) -> return_type { function_body }The capture_list determines how the lambda accesses variables from the outer scope; parameters are identical to a normal function's parameter list; return_type is the trailing return type, which in C++11 can only be omitted for the compiler to deduce under specific conditions (see the next section); and function_body is the body of the function.
 Let's start with the simplest lambda and gradually add complexity:

 Return Type Deduction

-The return type deduction rules for lambdas in C++11 are relatively strict: the compiler can only automatically deduce the return type when the lambda body meets the following conditions:
+C++11's rules for lambda return type deduction are relatively strict: the compiler can automatically deduce the return type only when the lambda body meets the following conditions:

 - The function body consists of a single